fasterius/slime-peek.nvim/README.md

 currently in use in your document, whether that be Python or R scripts, R Markdown or Quarto documents.
 For scripts and R Markdown documents, the language is inferred by the file type, as those documents are only used with their respective programming language.
-For Quarto documents, it gives precedence to any language specification in the YAML header (using either `engine:`, `knitr:` or `jupyter:`).
-In cases where the language isn't specified in the Quarto YAML header it will instead search for the language in the current chunk header.
+For Quarto documents, `slime-peek` will check the current code chunk's language by default, with an option to instead use the language specified in the YAML header of the document (using either `engine:`, `knitr:` or `jupyter:`).

 This plugin was originally just a few functions living in my Neovim config, but I decided to formalise them into a plugin and share it with others.
 I hope you